Planning an accessible trip

 In New South Wales, the majority of public transport services are accessible.

-Mobility aids including wheelchairs, scooters, walking frames, prams and strollers can safely board and travel on most trains, buses, ferries and all light rail vehicles.
+Mobility aids including wheelchairs, scooters, walking frames, prams and strollers can safely board and travel on all metro and light rail services and most trains, buses and ferries.

 Assistance animals are permitted on all public transport in NSW.